All published articles of this journal are available on ScienceDirect.

 In Morocco, including children with Down syndrome poses a significant yet critical challenge within the country's educational framework.
 The Ministry of National Education, Preschool, and Sports has initiated several efforts to support educational integration.
 This includes issuing guidance for families with children with disabilities and for relevant associations [8].
 Nonetheless, despite these initiatives, a considerable number of children with disabilities remain unschooled and socially isolated, as evidenced by the 2014 census from the High Commission for Planning (HCP), which shows a low percentage of children with disabilities aged 4 to 15 having access to education.

-While various studies have examined the views of teachers on the educational integration of children with Down syndrome [9], the cooperation between teaching assistants and teachers to support these children [10], and the quality of life for children with Down syndrome [11], there has been limited focus on understanding the motivations of parents seeking inclusive learning environments for their children with Down syndrome.
+Many studies have explored teachers' perspectives on the educational integration of children with Down syndrome [9], the cooperation between teaching assistants and teachers to support these children [10], and the quality of life for children with Down syndrome [11], there has been limited focus on understanding the motivations of parents seeking inclusive learning environments for their children with Down syndrome.
 This quantitative study aims to provide valuable insights by exploring the perspectives of parents who consult for their children with Down syndrome.

 Furthermore, Down syndrome, which is caused by an extra copy of chromosome 21, results in intellectual and developmental delays.
-Features, such as almond-shaped eyes, a flat nasal bridge, low muscle tone, and an increased risk of health issues like heart defects and hearing loss can occur regardless of the health of the parents, their economic status, or lifestyle [12, 13].
+Features such as almond-shaped eyes, a flat nasal bridge, low muscle tone, and an increased risk of health issues like heart defects and hearing loss can occur regardless of the parents' health, economic status, or lifestyle [12, 13].
 The incidence of Down syndrome is approximately 1 in 770 births [14], and it increases with maternal age, with varying frequencies among different populations [15].

 In Morocco, with its diverse cultural and social landscape, it is crucial to explore how the education system can be adapted to inclusively accommodate these children [16].
 The uniqueness of this issue lies in the need to develop sensitive and customized educational approaches [17], taking into account Morocco’s various socio-cultural realities while ensuring equitable educational access for all children, regardless of the presence of Down syndrome.
 This specificity highlights the importance of a thorough review of current educational policies and parental perceptions to foster an inclusive and supportive educational environment for every child with Down syndrome in Morocco.